-“Preventative care and read, read, read!”
+“Preventive care and read, read, read!”
 Hines said.
 “By my nightstand sits Goat Medicine 2nd Edition text.
-Keeping up-to-date with the latest in veterinary medicine and preventative care is what I try to do.”
+Keeping up-to-date with the latest in veterinary medicine and preventive care is what I try to do.”

 Hines was always prepared for the worst; she had two primary care veterinarians in her area, but always used the UF Large Animal Hospital as a resource for complicated or emergency cases.
 Hines knew that when neonatal problems arose, specialists, along with the most advanced options and facilities for care, can save the life of a doe and kid in a complicated situation.